BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Experiments

 \subsection{Experiment Settings}

-\textbf{Implement Details.} All methods were implemented in C++ and compiled with g++ 8.5.0.
-During the index-building stage, we employ 64 threads to build indexes for each approach on all datasets.
-For query performance evaluation, following the settings in~\cite{starling}, we utilize an $8$-threaded implementation and enable the \emph{o\_direct} option to read data directly from disk.
-We conduct our experiments on a server with an AMD 3.0GHz CPU, 512GB RAM, and 2 sets of 1.9TB SATA 6Gb SSD.
+\textbf{Implement Details.} We implemented our methods based on Starling's code~\cite{starling}.
+All methods were implemented in C++ and compiled with g++ 8.5.0.
+Following the settings in~\cite{starling}, we enable the \emph{o\_direct} option to read data directly from disk.
+During both the search and refinement stages, we perform asynchronous I/O in a manner similar to Starling and manage asynchronous I/O via \emph{libaio}.
+For the PQ codes of the vectors in the datasets, we obtain them using the method in DiskANN~\cite{diskann}, adhering to the baseline settings.
+We conduct our experiments on a server with an AMD 2.25GHz CPU, 1024GB RAM, and 2 sets of 1.9TB SATA 6Gb SSD.

-\textbf{Datasets.} As shown in Table~\ref{tab:dataset}, we evaluate our proposed methods using publicly available real-world datasets that are commonly used for assessing ANNS algorithms~\cite{survey_compar}.
-All queries are derived from the original datasets with ground truth.
-For the PQ codes of vectors in the datasets, we obtain them through the Faiss library~\cite{faiss}.
+\textbf{Datasets.} As shown in Table~\ref{tab:dataset}, we evaluate our proposed methods using publicly available real-world datasets that vary in dimensionality.
+We randomly select 1,000 vectors not included in the datasets as query vectors and perform a brute-force search over the entire dataset to calculate the ground truth for them.

-\textbf{Evaluation Metrics.} We use the following widely used metrics to evaluate the performance of different methods on ANNS queries: \begin{itemize} \item \textit{Recall@k} measures the accuracy of the ANN search results, indicating the fraction of true nearest neighbors successfully retrieved in the top‐$k$ results.
-It is formally defined as: $Recall@k = \frac{|R_k \cap G_k|}{k}$, where $R_k$ is the set of retrieved neighbors in the top‐$k$ results and $G_k$ is the set of true $k$ nearest neighbors.
-We set $k = 100$ by default. \item \textit{Queries Per Second (QPS)} is a metric that measures the eﬃciency of the ANNS algorithm in terms of speed.
-It is calculated as: $ QPS = \frac{N}{T}$, where $N$ is the total number of queries processed and $T$ is the total execution time in seconds. \item \textit{Average Number of I/O (NIO)} measures the average number of data block reads required to process a query.
+\textbf{Evaluation Metrics.} We use the following widely used metrics to evaluate the performance of different methods on ANNS queries: \begin{itemize} \item \textit{Recall@k} measures the accuracy of ANNS, indicating the fraction of true nearest neighbors retrieved in the top‐$k$ results.
+It is defined as: $Recall@k = \frac{|R_k \cap G_k|}{k}$, where $R_k$ is the set of retrieved neighbors and $G_k$ is the set of true $k$ nearest neighbors.
+We set $k = 100$ by default. \item \textit{Queries Per Second (QPS)} measures the speed of an ANNS algorithm.
+It is calculated as: $ QPS = \frac{N}{T}$, where $N$ is the total number of queries processed and $T$ is the total execution time in seconds.
+Moreover, with a fixed number of query threads, higher QPS always corresponds to lower query latency.
+Therefore, we only report QPS as the evaluation metric in our experiments. \item \textit{Average Number of I/O (NIO)} measures the average number of data block reads required to process a query.
 As most of the query time in disk-resident ANN search is spent on disk accesses, NIO serves as a key metric indicating the number of block reads are required to complete a query, highlighting the effectiveness of the index and storage layout in reducing I/O operations. \end{itemize}